 Part 1: Internship Progress Report - The mentor teacher is asked to discuss this report with the pre-service teacher in their class and indicate Continues or At Risk, with substantiating comments if appropriate.
-Please provide this feedback to the pre-service teacher by Week 3.
-The form should be discussed with the supervisor and pre-service teacher.
-The pre-service teacher should be provided with his/her own copy of this report.
+Please provide this feedback to the pre-service teacher by Week 5.The form should be discussed with the supervisor and pre-service teacher.
+The pre-service teacher will have access to the report once the mentor teacher submits online.